toxicity-io/sqlite-mc/README.md

           encryptionMigrations {

-              // Simply move your old encryption config up to a migration. migrationFrom {
+              // Simply move your old encryption config up to a migration.
+              //
+              // Do note that if you _are_ migrating from SQLCipher library,
+              // the version of SQLCipher used the first time your app was
+              // published with it.
+You will _also_ need to define migrations
+              // all the way back for each possible version (v1, v2, v3),
+              // so that users who have not opened your app in a long time
+              // can migrate from those versions as well. migrationFrom {
                   note = "Migration from SQLCipher library to sqlite-mc" sqlCipher { v4() }